To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “I have 50 cases on file, and all of the victims mention Hlope,” Burger said.
 “I sympathise with people who open cases and then nothing happens.”

-Shozi and two amaBhungane reporters headed back to Glebelands, escorted by three police vehicles.
+amaBhungane reporters headed back to Glebelands, escorted by three police vehicles.
 Three plainclothes detectives accompanied them upstairs to his room.

 Inside, chaos confronted them: the room had been ransacked and the furniture, including an open fridge, lay overturned on the floor.
 Shozi rested his head on a concrete slab outside the room, a deep rasp of misery emanating from his chest.